wang-shun/object-spreadsheet/README.md

     #meteor

 ### Docker Image ###
-You can build docker image by yourself. or
-Pull from docker hub
+You can build docker image by yourself or Pull from docker hub

         #docker pull edwarddoong/objsheet
         #docker run -d -p 3000:3000 $(YOUR_IMAGE_ID) meteor run

 ### How to Check it? ###